Envelopes and refinements in categories, with applications to Functional Analysis

 For any stereotype space $P$ the relation $\le$ is a partial order on the set $\Quot(P)$ of quotient spaces of $P$.

 \paragraph{Immediate quotient spaces.} \bit{ \item[$\bullet$] Let $Y$ and $Z$ be two quotient spaces of $X$ such that

 and the epimorphism $\varkappa:Z\gets Y$ in diagram \eqref{DEF:le-dlya-faktor-prostranstv} is a monomorphism (and hence, a bimorphism) of stereotype spaces.
 Then we will say that the quotient space $Y$ is a {\it mediator} for the quotient space $Z$ of the space $X$.
-One can notice that in this case $Y$ is a subset in $Z$, so we will write $Z\supseteq Y$.

 \item[$\bullet$] We call a quotient space $Z$ of a stereotype space $X$ an {\it immediate quotient space} in $X$, if it has no non-isomorphic mediators, i.e. for any its mediator $Y$ in $X$ the corresponding epimorphism $Z\quarr Y$ is an isomorphism.
 We write in this case $Z\oquarr X$: